daffl/jquery.dform/readme.md

 * A *label* next to *radio* or *checkbox* elements
 * A *label* before any other element

-If the element has its id set the *for* attribute of the label will be set as well.
+If the element has its id set, the *for* attribute of the label will be set as well.

 	{
 		"type" : "text",